 - Does the student have unique and individual ownership of the project?
 Note: This is especially important if a group of students propose projects that are designed to contribute to an overarching body of work.
 Are the students' proposals distinguishable one from another?
 Can the committee determine that each project, among these proposals, has a unique and original focus?

 What you should know to help support your student collaborator(s) as they pursue a DRI Fellowship:

-- Faculty mentor letters should detail each student's strengths, talents and preparation for the project, as well as the plan for the mentor-mentee's summer working relationship.
-Well thought out letters that specifically address the mentor-student relationship and the student collaborator's preparation to participate in the proposed research can positively impact the student's proposal rank.
+- Faculty Advisor Mentor Plans should detail each student's strengths, talents and preparation for the project, as well as the plan for the mentor-mentee's summer working relationship.
+Well thought out plans that specifically address the mentor-student relationship and the student collaborator's preparation to participate in the proposed research can positively impact the student's proposal rank.